AliShahzad025/Flappy-Bird-in-x86-Assembly-/README.md

 Pillars scroll horizontally across the screen at a constant speed, and the player earns a score for each successful pass through the gaps.
-All animations, screen rendering, and game logic are managed using low-level interrupts and direct memory manipulation, showcasing advanced handling of control flow, delays, input/output, and data structures in Assembly. if you need any help contact me throgh my mail alishahzd025@gmail.com
+All animations, screen rendering, and game logic are managed using low-level interrupts and direct memory manipulation, showcasing advanced handling of control flow, delays, input/output, and data structures in Assembly. if you need any help contact me through mail alishahzd025@gmail.com